decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 #### Texture mapping

 An entity that uses a material can be configured to map specific regions of the texture to its faces.

+Use the [Decentraland sprite helpers](https://github.com/decentraland/dcl-sprites) library to map textures easily.
+Read documentation on how to use this library in the provided link.

-You do this by setting _u_ and _v_ coordinates on the 2D image of the texture to correspond to the vertices of the entity.
+To handle texture mapping manually, you set _u_ and _v_ coordinates on the 2D image of the texture to correspond to the vertices of the entity.
 The more vertices the entity has, the more _uv_ coordinates need to be defined on the texture, a plane for example needs to have 8 _uv_ points defined, 4 for each of its two faces.

 {% raw %}